mwufi/css-days/NOTES.md

 Todo:

 * Make it interactive!
 Add a button to show/remove CSS styles.
 Make it so that when you hover over certain elements it adds the `elem border` class and highlights it in green! (that'd be *cool*)

+# April 13

+1. Buttons from this website: https://www.takeshape.io/

+Problems:

+* `padding` - I had the wrong fonts, so figuring out why mine looked different was challenging...

+Things I learned:

+* You have to load specific weights of your fonts!!
+* Also, `flexbox` is handy